villevaltonen/ansible-test-with-docker/README.md

-# Testing Jenkins installation with local Docker container
+# Testing Ansible playbook with local Docker container

 This project will start by running the included shell-script (run-ansible-test.sh).
 It will create a CentOS based Docker container and run it.
-After the container has booted up, the script will continue to use Ansible to install Jenkins into the container and testing that it has successfully started.
+After the container has booted up, the script will continue to run Ansible playbook "myplaybook.yml".
+By default there is one role with one task included, that will output "Hello from helloworld-role!" to console.
 At last, the container will be stopped and removed.

 ## Prequisites:
 - Docker installed and daemon running